zartre/blog-archive/2025/play-games/index.md

 '[Just Play Games on Weekends](https://youtu.be/CCufDroUlv0?si=VlZl3hRoyp0yAY6o)' which emphasises my idea. **Just play games.**

 Don't overthink.
-Pick a game and go with it.
+Pick a game and enjoy it.
 You need to relax and be that kid again.